Experience-Monks/jam3-lesson-asyncjs/lessons/2-Node style callbacks/index.md

   document.body.appendChild(image);
 });
 ```
-When using node style callbacks you should always check if an error was returned and hanlde it somehow.
+When using node style callbacks you should always check if an error was returned and handle it somehow.
 In this case we're throwing the `Error` which was returned.
 If you decide not to throw an `Error` but instead handle it another way ensure that you call `return`.
 For instance let's say if the image failed to load and we loaded a 404 images instead it would look like this:
 ```javascript
 loadImage('someImage.jpg', function(err, image) {
   if(err) {